-This was mid-pandemic when the world's airlines were grounded.
-I wondered how long it would take a board to reach me from England.
+This was at the start of the pandemic when the world's airlines were grounded and I wondered how long it would take a board to reach me from England.

 About two weeks later, a small envelope appeared in my mailbox bearing a stamp of Queen Elizabeth.
 (Did anyone notice she was riding a horse at the age of 94?
 If I can stand up at 94 I'll be happy!)